 i.
 Strengthen the City’s relationship with the Redmond School District, the Redmond Proficiency Academy, Central Oregon Community College, and other educational institutions.

-ii.
-Support the expansion, relocation and/or creation of new institutions of higher education (four year and above) into the Central Oregon region.
+iv.
+Support the expansion, relocation and/or creation of new institutions of higher education into the Central Oregon region.

 5. REDMOND AIRPORT / ROBERTS FIELD